 - 1/4 cup confectioners’ sugar

 - In a medium saucepan, stir the honey and molasses together.
 Bring the mixture to a boil then remove from heat.
 Stir in the brown sugar, egg, lemon juice and lemon zest.
 In a large bowl, stir together the flour, baking soda, cinnamon, cloves, allspice, and nutmeg.
 Add the molasses mixture to the dry ingredients and mix well.
 Stir in the citron and hazelnuts.
 Cover dough and chill overnight.

 - Preheat oven to 350 degrees F (175 degrees C).
 Grease cookie sheets.
 Using a small amount of dough at a time, roll out on a lightly floured surface to 1/4 inch thickness.
 Cut into small rectangles and place them 1 inch apart onto the prepared cookie sheet.

 - Bake for 10 to 12 minutes in the preheated oven, until no imprint remains when touched lightly.
 Brush the icing over the cookies while they are still hot and quickly remove them to wire cooling racks.
 Store in airtight container with a cup of orange or apple for a few days to mellow.

 To make the icing: Combine the sugar and water in a small saucepan.
 Heat to between 234 and 240 degrees F (112 to 116 degrees C), or until a small amount of syrup dropped into cold water forms a soft ball that flattens when removed from the water and placed on a flat surface.
 Remove from heat and stir in the confectioners’ sugar.
 If icing becomes sugary while brushing cookies, re-heat slightly- adding a little water until crystals dissolve.

 Have you had German Lebkuchen Cookies before?
-Which German Lebkuchen Cookies recipe do you think will be your favorite?
+Which variation of the Traditional Lebkuchen Recipe do you think will be your favorite?